 Feel free to edit the word longing if like.
 For example, you can use wanting or ready or whatever works for you.
 You can also be more specific with the wording about how you’re wanting to emerge.
 For example, “I’m ready to feel the business owner inside me who wants to open a cafe.”
 The idea is to create a personal statement that evokes your desired emergence.

 When you make the statement, don’t try to visualize the outcome.
 Just keep noticing how you feel.
 Does the statement evoke a response?
 For example, you might notice your breathing or your posture change.
 An emotion or thought might arise.
-You might feel an increase (or decrease) in energy.
+You might feel an increase in energy.
 You might even change your position.

 Or if you started with published writer and that didn’t get enough response, dial it up to “best-selling author” – if that’s your wildest dream – and see if that statement feels better.